netlify/next-on-netlify/README.md

   framework = "#static"
 ```

-And add the following lines to your `.gitignore`:
+Lastly, add the following lines to your `.gitignore`:

 ```shell
 # .gitignore